 '''

-lookup(Cache, Key) -> Entry
+Module:lookup(Cache, Key) -> Entry

 Types:

 Cache = session_cache_ref()

 Key = session_cache_key()

 Session = session() | undefined

 Looks up a cache entry.
 Is to be callable from any process.

-select session(Cache, PartialKey) -> [Session]
+Module:select_session(Cache, PartialKey) -> [Session]

 Types:

 Cache = session_cache_ref()

 PartialKey = partial_key()

 Session = session()

+'''

-Selects sessions that can be reused.
+Selects sessions that can be reused, that is sessions that include PartialKey in its key.
 Is to be callable from any process.

+Since OTP-23.3 This functions is only used on the client side and does not need to implemented for a server cache.

+'''

-size(Cache) -> integer()
+Module:size(Cache) -> integer()

 Types:

 Cache = session_cache_ref()

+'''

 Returns the number of sessions in the cache.
-If size exceeds the maximum number of sessions, the current cache entries

-will be invalidated regardless of their remaining lifetime.
+If size exceeds the maximum number of sessions, the current cache entries will be invalidated regardless of their remaining lifetime.
 Is to be callable from any process.

+'''

-terminate(Cache) ->
+Module:terminate(Cache) ->

 Types:

 Cache = session_cache_ref()

 As returned by init/0

+'''

 Takes care of possible cleanup that is needed when the cache handling process terminates.

+'''

-update(Cache, Key, Session) ->
+Module:update(Cache, Key, Session) ->

 Types:

 Cache = session_cache_ref()

 Key = session_cache_key()

 Session = session()

+'''

 Caches a new session or updates an already cached one.
 Is only called from the cache handling process.

-'''